GiladMRI/MLN/README.md

 # Parameters

-The system is highly configurable from the human-readable params.txt .
-Most parameters are rather self-explanatory.
-Otherwise, some additional information can be found here: https://docs.google.com/document/d/18lZOREQs4aX6HWqjV1Dn5tCwnAgcu9XmiUsXeqp5uRQ/edit?usp=sharing
+The system is highly configurable from the human-readable 'params.txt' .
+Most parameters are rather self-explanatory; some additional information can be found here: https://docs.google.com/document/d/18lZOREQs4aX6HWqjV1Dn5tCwnAgcu9XmiUsXeqp5uRQ/edit?usp=sharing

 # Requirements